SSH tunnels

-Included in all types of instances, SSH tunnel provides protection for the data you transmit via the Internet and import into the Bloomreach Engagement application.
-It is more secure to expose the SSH tunnel as the only gateway to your network than to leave your databases and ports open to the internet.
+SSH tunnels protect data you transmit over the internet and import into the application.
+Exposing an SSH tunnel as the only gateway to your network is more secure than leaving your databases and ports open to the internet.
 SSH tunnels use SFTP (SSH File Transfer Protocol).

 ❗️